TheJanusStream/bevy_symbios_avatar/README.md

 the full-size build lands a quarter of a second after it stops.
 With the panel open and nothing moving it costs 0.1 ms a frame.

-`default-features = false` removes it, and with it the only dependency this crate has beyond Bevy and the engine.
+`default-features = false` removes it, and with it the only dependencies this crate has beyond Bevy and the engine — `bevy_egui` and `serde_json`.

 ## The motion window

-The second window, for what a body is *doing* rather than what it is: walk on or off, which gait pattern, cadence, pace, arm swing, foot planting, blinking, a held lid closure, and where the gaze is aimed.
+The second window, for what a body is *doing* rather than what it is: walk on or off, which gait pattern, cadence, pace, arm swing, foot planting, a ground slope, blinking, a held lid closure, speech, a held jaw angle, and where the gaze is aimed.
 All of it comes from the engine's own `anim` module — this crate ticks a cycle and writes the result onto components — so a walk that reads wrong here and right in the software renderer is this crate's fault, and one that reads wrong in both is the engine's.

+It also plays the engine's baked clips: pick one and it replaces the gait, or rides over it so a baked gesture can top a procedural walk, with a blend between sources and the clip's root travel taken out so the two stay comparable.
+The window reports how far the footing solve had to move the feet, which is the number a locomotion comparison should be settled on.
+The clip set is behind the `builtin-clips` feature — 200 KiB a wasm build should fetch rather than carry — and a consumer that fetches `clips.bin` at run time inserts its own `Clips` resource instead.

 `scrub` is the control that earns the window: it holds the gait at one point in its cycle, which is the only way to actually look at a foot plant.
 A gait judged